-BUT!
+But!
 Alas, I made it to Dublin.
 I slept on the floor on and off for my 11 hour layover.
-No one bothered me and I was SO excited.
-One time in Penn Station I sat on the floor for 30 seconds and a person who worked there came over and yelled at me.
-But in Dublin, I laid down in a corner on top of and intertwined with my luggage and it was allll good.
-Thanks homies.
+No one bothered me and I was presently surprised.
+One time in Penn Station I sat on the floor for 30 seconds and was admonished immediately.
+But in Dublin, I laid down in a corner on top of and intertwined with my luggage and it was all good.

-My flight to Bologna was delayed and I was online with a bunch of teenaged Italians and I think besides this Russian couple (I peeped their passports…lol) I was the only non-Italian.
-The plane instructions were in a language that was not English and for the first time when this happened I was the only one confused.
+My flight to Bologna was delayed.
+I was waiting on line with a bunch of teenaged Italians and I think, besides a Russian couple, I was the only non-Italian.
+The plane instructions were read in a language that was foreign to me.
+For the first time, I was the one on the plane with a different mother-tongue and I was the one that was confused.
 It was really in that moment that it hit me what I was doing.
 Going abroad with a bunch of Americans to party and study and eat your way through Italy is much different than getting on a plane by yourself where you’re the only one who speaks the language you do and gets the jokes you do and knows the towns you do.
 It felt very lonely.
-I was also very grateful because I grew a newfound notion of respect and admiration for immigrants/expats/what have you that come to America and deal with not only this scary and isolating situation, but also with constant judgements and prejudice.
+I grew a deepened respect and admiration for immigrants/expats/what-have-you that come to America and deal with not only this scary and isolating situation, but also with constant judgements and prejudice.

 Anyways.
 I landed in Bologna.
 The two Italian teen girls next to me kissed as we landed and I thought a lot about what it means to kiss on a plane, and to have someone to kiss in general, and to fly to or from or with someone.
 The exact moment when the wheels touched the tarmac I was thinking “I am doing something very brave.”

-The next day I walked through Bologna which is a city with lots of porticos and pretty floors and I heard no English and haven’t spoken Italian in two years and I walked into a store through an exit and I got yelled at and got confused at what they wanted and left and cried behind my sunglasses very dramatically.
-I bought a water from a nonnative Italian a few stores down and he was very nice.
+The next day I walked through Bologna which is a city with lots of porticos and pretty floors.
+I didn’t hear any English all day and hadn’t spoken Italian in two years.
+I walked into a store through an exit and I got yelled at and, being very confused at what they wanted, quickly left and cried behind my sunglasses very dramatically.
+I bought a water from a nonnative Italian man a few stores down and he was very nice.
 I made a friend on the train to Florence.

 Then!
-I made it to Florence!!!
-I took a cab to my apartment (because it’s literally so freaking hot in this dumb beautiful city) and my heart felt so warm!!!
+I made it to Florence!
+I took a cab to my apartment (because it’s incredibly hot in this beautiful city) and my heart felt so warm.